Asa Branca: Covers

-Also played on the Scottish Highland bagpipes long with Brazilian surdo by macumba.

 Recognition

 The song was voted by the Brazilian edition of Rolling Stone as the 4th greatest Brazilian song.

 A Volta da Asa-Branca

 "A Volta da Asa-Branca" (The Return of the White-wing) is a sequel to "Asa Branca".
 It marks the return of rain, the asa-branca, and the protagonist to the sertão.
 The song celebrates the return of life to the sertão, and the protagonist's reunion with Rosinha, whom he plans to marry at the end of the year.